a seed tray full of young pepper seedlings

 Sunlight:

 Peppers usually require around 6 to 8 hours of sunlight per day.
-If you worry that your growing space is too shady, try peppers with smaller fruits (like biquinho) which are more likely to mature if sunlight conditions aren’t optimal.
+If you worry that your growing space is too shady, try peppers with smaller fruits (like biquinho), which are more likely to mature if sunlight conditions aren’t optimal.

 Humidity:

 Most capsicum annuum peppers prefer moderate levels of 50% to 60%, while some capsicum chinense peppers require higher humidity levels.
+That’s not to say you can’t grow peppers in higher or lower humidity, but they may be slower to grow or more susceptible to disease.

 Time to maturity: